ibm-cloud-docs/vpc/block_storage_is_view.md

 By default, block storage volumes display for all resource groups in your region.
 In the list of all **Block storage for VPC volumes**, you see the following information.

+Want to set up automatic backups of your volumes?
+The cards at the top of the block storage list page tells you how!
+For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).
+{: tip}

 | Field | Description |
 |-------|-------------|
 | Region | The region where these volumes are located, for example, US South.
 Click the down arrow to see volumes in a different region in which you have an account.)